 Please read the following information from the Ohio Department of Health regarding Lindsay's Law which addresses Sudden Cardiac Arrest in youth athletes.
 The law went into effect on August 1, 2017.
-We are still gathering information on how this should be implemented by our member organizations for their coaches, athletes, and parents and will provide further guidance to everyone as we receive it from the Ohio Department of Health.
-In the meantime, we suggest that each of our member organizations becomes familiar with Lindsay's Law and determines how best to implement compliance with the law for their own organization.
+CPYBL sent an email to all of our member organizations in August to provide guidance regarding how this should be implemented for our member coaches, athletes, and parents.
+You can read more about Lindsay's Law on the Ohio Department of Health web site: READ ABOUT LINDSAY'S LAW

 The following resources were developed to implement Lindsay’s Law:

 If you are a coach for an interscholastic sport and are licensed by the Ohio Department of Education, please visit their website for information about their training requirements around Lindsay’s Law.

 If you are a coach in a community program, please use the following resources: